supa2/Automaton/Home.md

 The following classes and finite state machines are documented here.
 The state machines can be used as self contained event-driven components that may be integrated with machines and logic that you build yourself.

+Documentation links are in the textbox on the right.

 ### Machine class ###

 Base class for defining self contained multi-tasking state machine objects.